The Ultimate Guide to Construction Reporting

 Capital Project Reports

-Common reports are the project level will include information on all phases of the capital project lifecycle, from inception through to construction.
+Common project management dashboards and reports will include information on all phases of the capital project lifecycle, from inception through to construction.

 1. Monthly Report